Search

 High-quality sources of these collagens have been shown to offer the following benefits:

-• Fish source collagen peptide has been shown that reduces wrinkles, improves skin elasticity, maintains skin firmness and improves skin tone and radiance with 2.5 g/day.53Dutein L, Roussel CQ, Bruno-Bonnet C, Lacour JP.
+• Fish-source collagen peptide has been shown to reduce wrinkles, improve skin elasticity, maintain skin firmness, and improve skin tone and radiance with 2.5 g/day.53Dutein L, Roussel CQ, Bruno-Bonnet C, Lacour JP.
 Effect of Low Dose Type I Fish Collagen Peptides Combined or not with Silicon on Skin Aging Signs in Mature Women.
 JOJ Case Stud.
 2018;6(4) ID.555692.

 Magnesium